-The less frantic tempos continue with the laid back ‘Bernard’ featuring Howard Jones on piano and the gently shuffling mood of ‘Joy & The Spark’.
+The less frantic tempos continue with the laid back ‘Bernard’ featuring their long time friend and colleague Howard Jones on piano and the gently shuffling mood of ‘Joy & The Spark’.

 But just as the album’s demeanour might be getting a bit too understated, as if by magic, the joyous pretty pop of ‘Being In Love’ appears, conveying a lovely “head over heels” feeling that is both bright and breezy.